THE RISE OF THE MERCHANT CLASS

 With better sanitation, Samuel Scrivens was able to widen the footpath to the railway, and further develop the ‘Station Field Estate.’
 He began to sell building plots for the erection of habitations and shops along the new road, and by 1885 it was a thriving business centre for the town.

 Samuel Scrivens died in October in 1898 aged 82.
-His estate (which included The Firs, Genesta House, Chantry Cottage, Chintings, Sycamore House and Hillside House) would be divided up between his three daughters.
-Margaret, Anne and Maria would remain associated with the old town well into the 20th Century, and Samuel Scrivens labours can still be seen around the town to this day.
+His estate (which included The Firs, Genista House, Chantry Cottage, Chintings, Sycamore House and Hillside House) would be divided up between his three daughters.
+Margaret, Ann and Maria would remain associated with the old town well into the 20th Century, and Samuel Scrivens labours can still be seen around the town to this day.

 Construction begins on the Station Field Estate (owned by Samuel Scrivens) c.1890